rishikeshshede/Party-Time/README.md

 # Bookario <img src="https://github.com/rishi4rks/Bookario/blob/main/assets/images/onlylogo.png" alt="logo" width="45" height="45">

-This is a platform where to aggregate all the clubs.
+This is a platform to aggregate all the clubs.
 - Club owners can signup and register their club(s) and keep uploading their upcoming events and get the booking online.
-They can even make the events premium to make it more easily accessible to the customer.
+They can even make the events premium to make it more accessible to the customer.
-- Customers can checkout all upcoming events in by filtering the events by location.
+- Customers can checkout all upcoming events and also can filter them by location.
 They can book the passes hassle free in the app itself.
 - To know about all the other functionalities of the app, **[download the app here]()**.

 ## Onboarding UI